minetest-mods-camp/carts/README.txt

 The model was originally designed by stujones11 [3] (CC-0).

-Cart textures are based on original work from PixelBOX (WTFPL).
+Cart textures are based on original work from PixelBOX by Gambit (permissive license).

 [1] https://github.com/SmallJoker/boost_cart/